grafana/grafana/docs/sources/administration/image_rendering.md

 ## Requirements

 Rendering images may require quite a lot of memory, mainly because there are "browser instances" started in the background responsible for the actual rendering.
-Further, if multiple images being rendered in parallell it most certainly have a bigger memory footprint.
+Further, if multiple images being rendered in parallel it most certainly have a bigger memory footprint.
 Minimum free memory recommendation is 1GB.

 Depending on [rendering method](#rendering-methods) you would need that memory available in the system where the